 The Skerton is much better for home or office use – or if you’re not traveling with a lot of stuff in your backpack.
 While there isn’t very much glass on the Skerton, you should be be cautious if you plan on traveling with it.
 The last thing you want is you have shards of glass mixed in with your camping gear.

 This part gets a bit tricky.
 On its own, the Skerton produces grounds that are above average in consistency.
-However, as I’ve said, you may need to upgrade and tweak it a little bit in order to optimize the results.
-I find that you can definitely use the Skerton to grind beans for range of coffee types, whether it be espresso or French press.
+However, as we’ve said, you may need to upgrade and tweak it a little bit in order to optimize the results.
+We find that you can definitely use the Skerton to grind beans for range of coffee types, whether they're beans for espresso or even coffee beans for French press.

 Some users opt to buy the upgrade kit to make it more versatile.
-I tried out this kit, and I found that it also makes the lower burr much more stable.
+We've tried out this kit and found that it also makes the lower burr much more stable.

 I live in a small apartment in Manhattan, so I have a growing distaste for noisy coffee grinders.
 The last thing I want to listen to (or be the cause of) is loud, unpleasant noises coming from a grinder.